interlay/interlay.github.io/README.md

-# interbtc-docs
+# Interlay Documentation

-IBTC documentation for users, vaults, developers and anyone else.
+Interlay documentation for users, vaults, developers and anyone else.

 ## About